 - spoon chilled beef bourguignon mixture into tin

-- cut out pie top and place on top of beef
+- cut out pie top to match the width of the tin and place place on top of beef

 - brush top of pie with beaten egg